yasir2000/openwrt-oldwiki-md/PackagesOnExternalMediaHowTo.rst

 Where the syntax of the above line is "dest [name of destination]  [destination]".
 The "name of destination" can be anything you want, I chose "sd" as  I am using the SD card.

+If using the ["Optware"] packages, the device should be mounted as /opt as the supplied ipkg-opt script already is coded to look in /opt/etc/ipkg.conf for configuration and download packages to /opt by default.

 = Modifying Your Environment =
 In the file /etc/profile, modify the line that reads